 Summary

-The investment objective of the Fund is to invest capital in impact investing strategies across a wide range of investment styles and deliver Eurozone Core CPI Inflation +3%.
-The Fund will invest indirectly in impact investing, by participating in investment funds.
+The Fund will invest indirectly in impact investing, by participating in external impact investment funds (‘impact funds’).
 This financial product may also invest in ETF’s.

-As a fund of fund manager, Anthos invests in investment funds managed by external investment managers, and it relies on these external investment managers for engagement in connection to the investee companies.
+As a fund of fund manager, Anthos relies on its external investment managers for engagement in connection to the investee companies.
 However, Anthos believes it also needs to address active ownership through additional engagement activities, either via a service provider or, where possible, directly.
 This enhances investor stewardship and the pursuit of responsible investment.

 1. No significant harm to the sustainable investment objective